Professional Grilled Prime Rib - perfect everytime.

 Place an aluminum drip pan the size of the roast under the grate.

-With roast at room temperature rub melted butter (or oil) all over surface of roast.
+With the roast at room temperature rub melted butter (or oil) all over surface of roast.

-Rub cracked peppercorns, kosher salt and dried thyme over entire surface of roast.
+Rub cracked peppercorns, kosher salt and dried thyme over the entire surface of the roast.

 Insert a remote temperature probe into the center of the roast (recommended) - make sure it isn't touching a bone.